triceraz/bookbot/README.md

 # bookbot

-Takes a text and returns number of characters and frequency of characters.

-First project.
+Simple Python script that takes a book and outputs the words and character count to the command line